Recoskie/JDasm/README.md

 Thus it writes a boot sector to the disk you want to put the operating system on.
 However, that boot sector begins the operating system.

-You can analyze boot sectors and bootable media that run on blank computers with JDisassembly.
+You can analyze boot sectors and bootable media that run on blank computers with JDasm.

 ------------------------------------------------------------
 IO system.
 ------------------------------------------------------------

-RandomAccessFileV Is an IO system that can map virtual addresses to byte positions in a file or disk.
+RandomAccessFileV Is an IO system that can map virtual addresses to byte positions in a file.

 It also has a new IO event system, which the swing IO components operate on.